Stochastic Analysis of Entanglement-assisted Quantum Communication Channels

 Solving the above equations, we get the expressions for $u_1$ and $u_2$ as stated in the lemma.
 It is straightforward to verify that the solution $F(y_1, \cdot)$ thus obtained satisfies the Poisson equation \eqref{eq:Poisson_eqn} for all $y_2\in \setOfNonnegativeIntegers$. \end{proof}

 We are now ready to state and prove the \ac{FCLT} for the scaled process $W_n$, which is the main result of this section.

 \begin{myTheorem}[\acl{FCLT}] Assume $W_n (0) = 0$ for all $n\ge 1$, and the conditions of \Cref{thm:relative_compactness}.
 Further, assume that the functions $r_1, r_3$, and $r_4$ are twice continuously differentiable.
-Then, the scaled stochastic process $W_n$ converges in distribution to a continuous Gaussian semimartingale $W$ as $n\to\infty$ where the process $W$ lies in $C([0,T], \setOfReals),$ and satisfies the following \ac{SDE} (written in the integral form)
+Then, the scaled stochastic process $W_n$ converges weakly to a continuous Gaussian semimartingale $W$ as $n\to\infty$ where the process $W$ lies in $C([0,T], \setOfReals),$ and satisfies the following \ac{SDE} (written in the integral form)